 Juneteenth was first celebrated as a state holiday in Texas in 1980, as “Jubilee Day.”
 Forty-one years later, in 2021, President Joe Biden signed the Juneteenth National Independence Day Act, establishing Juneteenth as a national holiday.

-Before Brown vs. Topeka Board of Education, another key civil rights ruling came in Webb vs. School District 90.
-Corinthian Nutter was a key witness in the lawsuit, which led to the integration of Johnson County schools.
+Before Brown vs. Topeka Board of Education, a little known but equally ground-breaking ruling occurred in Johnson County District Court.
+Corinthian Nutter was a key witness in Webb vs. School District 90, which led to the integration of Johnson County schools.

 Born in Missouri, black scientist and inventor George Washington Carver has ties to Olathe, Kan.
 Researchers believe Carver attended what was known as the Old Rock School, part of his nomadic quests for an education while school segregation was the norm.